Northwest Romantic Modernism

 - Kitchen, dining and living room that flow into each other (the “great room” idea) but with articulation that defines them as separate.

-- An “away room” on the main floor that can be a quiet place when the rest of the house is noisy, or a noisy place when the rest of the house is quiet, and function as a guest and temporary “accessible” bedroom as well.
+- An “away room” on the main floor that can be a quiet place when the rest of the house is noisy, or a noisy place when the rest of the house is quiet.
+This could be a media room, study or library, and function as a guest and temporary “accessible” bedroom as well.

 - Designed to be adaptable for accessibility and aging in place.

 - Rooms that can be used for many purposes (including, ideally, a place for a couple to be together and places for them to be apart – a modern equivalent of what used to be the workshop in the basement and the sewing room – instead of a large master bedroom suite–think “manspace” and “womanspace.”)